 For example, if you, as a professional developer or a software development student, use a text editor such as Emacs, Vim, Sublime Text, and Visual Studio Code for programming, a mobile series processor will work fine for you as they are neither under power nor overpowered for this type of task.
 On the other hand, if you rely on a full feature IDE for programming, such as Microsoft Visual Studio, PhpStorm, IntelliJ IDEA, the H series core i5 or i7 CPU are the right choice.
 To put things into the context of choosing the best laptop for programming/coding, the best approach to take is to first assess your programming requirements and then explore your options.

-Minimum requirement for best laptops for programming
+Minimum requirement for best laptops for programming in 2021